vnxx/manganya/README.md

 I believe people who are using this site is a price-oriented customer or even a value-oriented customer.

-if you have recommendation legal sites you can dm me I would love to try. what are comics that I read?
+If you have recommendation legal sites you can dm me I would love to try. what are comics that I read?
 Hataraku-maou sama, and Solo leveling, just it.

 ## Why do I use PHP instead of NodeJs?
 Because my current plan on my hosting provider doesn't support NodeJs app.
 And the main reason is PHP is more cheaper.